ucsb-cs16/s20/_lab/lab01.md

 ## Upload the initial version of your code using github's web interface

 * Upload the files in your lab01 directory to the new repo you created in the previous step.
-To do this, you should be physically present on a lab machine or in CSIL where you have access to a web browser and a local copy of your files (min2.cpp  min3v1.cpp  min3v2.cpp README.md).
+To do this, you should make sure you have a local copy of your files (min2.cpp  min3v1.cpp  min3v2.cpp README.md) on your computer if you edited them over SSH.
 On your web browser, navigate to your repo on github.
 Click on the "Upload files" button.

 * Now either drag and drop the files: from your machine or use the "Choose your files" option to browse through your local directory and upload the file.
 Then press the green "Commit new files" button.
 Navigate back to your repo to see that the files you uploaded are correctly listed.
 Click on it and you should see your code on github's web interface.